Pohungkuo/IoTGAN/README.md

 ![](Model.png)
-Figure 2 shows proposed IoT GAN Model.
+Above photo shows proposed IoT GAN Model.
 The model contains sensor data, GAN model and a classifier in a single node.
 Sensor data X and label Y can be used for training classifier directly.
 In order to train sharable weight vectors in the IoT network, an embedded buffer of GAN model uses received weight vector (WRX) to generate fake image and shuffling with sensor data for the further GAN training.
 After training, the GAN model transfer weight vectors (WTX) wirelessly to external nodes in the network.
 The GAN generated augmented dataset (X’, Y’) has been used to train classifier for extended mode coverage of classification.

 ## Running the codes
 GAN weight training: